Immune-Mediated Necrotizing Myopathy (IMNM)

-- HMGCR and SRP antibody testing (found in some, but not all).
+- HMGCR and SRP antibody testing (found in roughly two-thirds of patients)

 EMG and Nerve Conduction Study (NCS)

 An EMG (Electromyography) is a test that checks the health of the muscles and the nerves that control the muscles.
 With IMNM, the EMG may show an irritable myopathy pattern as with other inflammatory myopathies.
 EMG testing can help distinguish between weakness due to muscle disease from weakness due to nerve problems.
 Nerve conduction study is usually done during the same visit and is a test to see how fast electrical signals move through a nerve.

 MRI (Magnetic Resonance Imaging)

 MRI is being used more frequently and can show changes suggesting muscle inflammation.
 Physicians may also use MRI to choose the best muscle for biopsy.

 The muscle biopsy is important for a diagnosis of IMNM, especially when the antibodies (HMGCR and SRP) are negative.
 A doctor will remove a small piece of muscle tissue, either via a needle biopsy or an open surgical biopsy, and send it to a lab for testing.
 An open muscle biopsy is typically done as an outpatient procedure, however the exact plan will be determined by you and your doctors.

 Your doctor will choose the weakest muscle, careful to avoid the site of any recent EMG, for biopsy.
 An MRI can be helpful in locating the best muscle to biopsy.

 The above tests are not an exhaustive list your physician may use.
 Other testing will depend upon your symptoms and coexisting illnesses.

-Since cancer is a potentially associated cause of IMNM, your doctor may perform several cancer screenings including those that are age and gender appropriate.
+Since cancer is potentially associated with some cases of IMNM, your doctor may perform cancer screenings above the suggested for your age and race.